coverclock/com-diag-hazer/README.md

 boards, each equipped with a U-blox UBX-ZED-F9P receiver chip and a multi-band GPS active antenna, to implement a Differential GNSS system which is (at least theoretically) capable of centimeter-level accuracy.
-One of the Pis is a stationary base station running its ZED-F9P in survey mode, one of the Pis is a mobile rover whose ZED-F9P receives RTK updates from the base station, and one of the Pis is a router that receives RTK updates from one base station and forwards them to one or more rovers.
+One of the Pis is a stationary base station running its ZED-F9P in "survey-in" mode, one of the Pis is a mobile rover whose ZED-F9P receives RTK updates from the base station, and one of the Pis is a router that receives RTK updates from one base station and forwards them to one or more rovers.
 (You can combine the base and the router on to one Pi, but I chose not to configure my set up that way.)